 - 3 dried bay leaves

-- Place the onions, carrots, celery, red potatoes, turnips, parsnip, tomato paste, beef broth, dried thyme, dried parsley, oregano and dried bay leaves into a large slow cooker.
+- Place the onions, carrots, celery, red potatoes, turnips, parsnips, tomato paste, beef broth, dried thyme, dried parsley, oregano, and dried bay leaves into a large slow cooker.

-- Add the stew meat in a large bowl and season liberally with salt and pepper.
-Toss the meat until it is fully coated.
-Set the meat aside.
+- Add the stew meat to a large bowl, and season liberally with salt and pepper.
+Toss the meat until it is fully coated, and set aside.

 - Over medium heat, heat the olive oil in a skillet.

-- Add the garlic and sauté for about 30 seconds, or until fragrant is released.
+- Add the garlic, and sauté for about 30 seconds or until fragrant.

-- Add the meat and let the beef cook without stirring for a few minutes to allow the meat to brown on one side.
+- Add the meat, and let the beef cook without stirring for a few minutes to brown the meat on one side.

-- Add the cooked beef to the slow cooker and stir to combine with the vegetables.
+- Add the browned beef to the slow cooker, and stir to combine with the vegetables.

-- Place the lid on the slow cooker and cook on high for five hours.
-After five hours, taste the stew and adjust the salt if needed.
+- Place the lid on the slow cooker, and cook on high for 5 hours.
+After 5 hours, taste the stew, and adjust the salt if needed.
 Garnish with fresh parsley.

-If you like this Healthier Slow Cooker Beef Stew recipe, please share with your friends and family.
-Do you wanna taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google +, Instagram and Facebook for all delicious recipe updates.
+If you like this Healthier Slow Cooker Beef Stew recipe, please share it with your friends and family.
+Do you want to taste more?
+Subscribe to my newsletter, and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipe updates.
 As always, I really appreciate you stopping by.

 Taste more from 50 Healthy Slow Cooker Recipes!